Turkish reporters in Xinjiang dispel rumors and recognize China’s de-radicalization work

 Karakas published his interview with Heyit on Milliyet, and the story was widely reposted by many online media in Turkey.
 "This is a successful news report and I am happy about that," he said.
 Effective method

-Aside from visiting Heyit, Karakas and the other Turkish reporter, Tunc Akkoc, who works for Turkish newspaper Aydinlik, also visited vocational education and training centers during their stay in Xinjiang.
+Aside from visiting Heyit, Karakas and the other Turkish reporter, Tunc Akkoç, Chairman of the Aydınlık Newspaper, the oldest newspaper in Turkey, also visited vocational education and training centers during their stay in Xinjiang.

+"We visited the training centers freely," Akkoç told the Global Times.
+"There was no limitation, supervision or any intervention from the officials.
+I randomly entered all the rooms, went down to each corridor in the buildings, went to every student I wanted to chat with and asked questions to anyone I wanted.
+I had the chance to have a one-to-one conversation with nearly 50 students."

 "I learned standard Chinese and Uyghur here.
 And I can tell the difference between what is legal and what is illegal.
 I learned how to protect my rights based on laws," Patimaguli was quoted as saying.